manoelmendonca/hackday_6_cds_2023/README-EN.md

 5. Creation of 275 columns in the dataframe, to represent the occurrence of each word in each record of the database.

-With the inclusion of these 275 new features, a significant improvement was achieved in the performance of the final regression model.
+With the inclusion of these 275 new features, a significant improvement was achieved in the performance of the final regression model, which had its SMAPE error reduced from 9.1148 to 8.1864.

 <table align="center">
 <tr><td>